Sudden-Drop/PetCafe-Prerelease/README.md

 Not exactly.
 I still have a lot of ideas I want to explore and I will eventually write up a bunch of features that will definitely come, or that will come if players voice enough interest.

 ## What Will PetCafe Cost?
 I will aim for a full release price at below $20.
 That is: $20 will be my base price and I'll see how far I can push it below that.
-I want the game to be affordable and still cover development expenses, such as paying artists providing assets fairly.
+I want the game to be affordable and still cover development expenses, such as fairly paying artists providing assets.
 There will be no loot boxes, microtransactions, or similar mechanics.